 Here's the top of the hat, and the pretty design crocheted into it.

 So I've proved to myself I can make a hat.
 What else can I do?
-With the Schess in mind, (and thinking of that stolen hat) I made one for the arc
+With the Schess in mind, (and thinking of that stolen hat) I made one for the architect.

 A new set of alphabet letters was made for this hat.
 I now know that small letters can be readable at this size.